On this page

 The 2021 Census was the first to measure long-term health conditions.
 It revealed striking differences in self-reported long-term mental health conditions by age group and sex (Figure 3).

-Bar chart which shows the rate of self reported (in the 2021 Census) diagnosed mental health conditions by age group and sex for the Boroondara population.
-Females had higher rates than males in all age groups and the highest rate was 15.4% among females 18 to 34 years.
+Bar chart showing the rate of self-reported (in the 2021 Census) diagnosed mental health conditions by age group and sex for the Boroondara population.
+Females had higher rates than males in all age groups aged 12+,and the highest rate was 15.4%, among females 18 to 34 years.
 The next highest rate is among females 85 and over.
-The lowest rate (less than 2%) is among males and females 0 to 11 years.
+The lowest rate (<2%) is among males and females 0 to 11 years.

 Figure 3: Self-reported rates of diagnosed long-term mental health conditions in Boroondara vary by age and sex.
 Data source: ABS Tablebuilder Pro, 2021 Census